apache/incubator-xtable/website/docs/bigquery.md

 # Querying from Google BigQuery

 ### Iceberg tables
-To read a OneTable synced [Iceberg table from BigQuery](https://cloud.google.com/bigquery/docs/iceberg-tables), you have two options:
+To read a XTable synced [Iceberg table from BigQuery](https://cloud.google.com/bigquery/docs/iceberg-tables), you have two options:

 #### [Using Iceberg JSON metadata file to create the Iceberg BigLake tables](https://cloud.google.com/bigquery/docs/iceberg-tables#create-using-metadata-file):
-OneTable outputs metadata files for Iceberg target format syncs which can be used by BigQuery to read the BigLake tables.
+XTable outputs metadata files for Iceberg target format syncs which can be used by BigQuery to read the BigLake tables.

 ```sql md title="sql"